rlinewiz/OpenMoose/README.md

 THIS ONLY EXISTS AS A JUMPING OFF POINT.
 TAKE THE CODE AND MAKE YOUR OWN APP.
 LEARN HOW IT ALL WORKS.

-Flashing doesn't work and non-P2 vehicle support is questionable
+Logging doesn't work and non-P2 vehicle support is questionable

 Verify your checksum with external checksum tools, just in case